 9. Beds, baths and shoes.
 There’s only one word to describe why I miss these and that’s “bigger”.

 10. Music.
 They say music is the soundtrack of your life.
 Well, I still listen to bands from the ’90’s such as Oasis, Blur, Radiohead, Ocean Colour Scene, and Shed Seven.
 My music interests haven’t really changed because there’s no Top of the Pops, Radio 1 or people recommending anything.
-Any news on a Take That comeback?If you have a comment, find me on Twitter at @longcountdown.
+Any news on a Take That comeback?If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!